kishaningithub/tf-import-gen/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/kishaningithub/tf-import-gen)](https://goreportcard.com/report/github.com/kishaningithub/tf-import-gen)
 [![Latest release](https://img.shields.io/github/release/kishaningithub/tf-import-gen.svg)](https://github.com/kishaningithub/tf-import-gen/releases)

 Tool to generate terraform import statements to simplify state migrations from one terraform code base to another.
+Import management of terraform resources is provider specific, which means that this tool does not have 100% coverage.
+If you attempt to use this tool and notice that it generates faulty imports, consider extending the support for your resources and [contributing](#contributing) a PR.

 <!-- TOC -->
 * [tf-import-gen (Terraform import generator)](#tf-import-gen-terraform-import-generator)